Variational Method

 \[ E_{0}=\min _{\psi} \frac{\langle\psi|\hat{H}| \psi\rangle}{\langle\psi \mid \psi\rangle} \]

-To obtain exact result, the minumum is taken over full Hilbert space, but we can obtain upper bound on ED by a fewparameter ansatz \(\quad\left|g_{1,}, g_{2}, \cdots\right\rangle\), e.g. \(\langle r|g\rangle=e^{-\frac{1}{2} g r^{2}}\)
+To obtain an exact result, the minumum is taken over the full Hilbert space.
+But we can obtain an upper bound on the \(E_0\) by a “few” parameter ansatz \(\psi=\left|g_{1,}, g_{2}, \cdots\right\rangle\), where \(g_i\) are parameters.
+For example, we could approximate \(\psi\) by the Gaussian \(\langle r|g\rangle=e^{-\frac{1}{2} g r^{2}}\) with just one parameter \(g\).
+Then,

 \[ E_0\leq \frac{\langle g|\hat{H}|g\rangle}{\langle g|g\rangle} \]